andrevidela/Research-report/Thesis/index.md

 In general, we cannot match on erased variables, there is however an exception to this rule.
 Whenever matching on a variable _does not_ result in additional branching, then we are allowed to match on this variable, even if it erased.
 Such matches are called _uninformative_, and they are characterised by the fact that they do not generate new codepaths.

 No new codepaths means that, whether we match or not, the output bytecode would be the same.
-Except that matching on those variable would inform us of very important properties from our types.
+The difference lies in that matching on those variable would inform us and the compiler of very important properties from our types.
 Just like the `intOrString`  example informed us of the return type of our function, an uninformative match can reveal useful information to both the programmer and the compiler.

 A good example of an uninformative match is `Refl` which has only one constructor: